 Your dog craves your attention and even just a few minutes of back massage, belly rubs and ear scratches go a long way.
 Speak to him in quiet, soothing tones.
 Tell him he’s a good boy.
 Give him a safe and healthy treat that’s made just for dogs.
 Treat him like he’s part of your family, because he would do anything for you, no questions asked.

 It might sound silly at first, but your dog probably wouldn’t mind if you talked to him more often.
 Feel free to tell your dog about your day.
 Rehearse your business presentation with them as your audience.
 Talk about whatever else is on your mind.
 You might question how much of what you say is actually sinking in.
 Studies indicate that the average dog can understand about 165 words, and even more if you work with them enough.
 Bonus: the benefits of talking to your dog aren’t entirely one-sided.
 Previous studies have shown that talking to and petting dogs can contribute to lower blood pressure in humans.

 Rubbing a dog’s ear will immediately put him on cloud nine.
 Dog’s ears are a hot spot for nerve endings and when activated, those nerves send messages all throughout the dog’s body while releasing endorphins.
 Endorphins are the body’s natural happy drug.
 A gentle, circular massage with two fingers (one behind the tip of the ear and one inside the ear at the tip) will do the trick.
 Fido will definitely be feeling the love!

 What are some things you do to let your dogs know you love them in their language?
-Let us know by commenting below or by tweeting us @FetchPetCare.
+Let us know by tweeting us @FetchPetCare.